eemgraham/World-Happiness-Index/README.md

 Correlation Analysis: Used df.corr() to calculate Spearman correlation coefficients between happiness scores and other variables.

-Visualisation: Created heatmaps and scatterplots to visualize relationships between variables.
+Visualisation: Created heatmaps to visualize relationships between variables.

 # 🔍 Key Insights
 Strongest drivers of happiness are perceived integrity, wealth, freedom, and health.